davide2894/memory/project-journal.md

 Now problem is Piccolo n8 that shakes at restart.
 Doesn't do it anymore.

 12:25am - to add click limit.
 After 2 clicks disable cards.
 Now user can click all the cards he wants.

+Day 12 - 9/4/18
+5:44am - ok.
+After 2 clicks, target match/unmatch loop part.
+Not animation, but at the moment it detects match/unmatch.
+Correction: when click === 2.

+Show write a fn that disables all cards except the selected two.
+Maybe create anoher array, named selectedCards[], that at first click takes 1st card, at second takes 2nd card.
+Then do something and empty said array.
+I already have a fn to disable a single card.
+Inside the main loop, it does something only when there's a click.
+So on 2nd click, how do I target the rest of the cards?

+fn disableAllCards:
+I can select all cards with queryall.
+Then, check if selectedCards[] has one of the elements selected:
+- If so: ignore them
+- else: disable it.

+So:
+* declare selectedCards[]
+* on 1st & 2nd click push card into array
+* on 2nd click: invoke disableOtherCards
+* if match & if not-a-match (precisely, after either animation triggered):
+    * empty selectedCards[]
+    * enableAllCards (create this fn)

+Should probably try.
+Plan:
+1. handle disableAllCards
+    * declare array
+    * add push to arr
+    * make fn
+    * place it
+    * empty selectedCards[] after animations

+2. handle enableAllCards:
+    * create enableAllCards fn
+    * invoke it after animations

+fn() enableOtherCards:
+should find a way to recognize if a card has been disabled but is not in selected cards.

+Unselected cards are disabled during the time window exisiting between the second click and the end of the animations.

+During this time window, I still have the two cards clicked in the selectedCards array.
+So in this very moment all cards are disabled, the two animating too.
+Here, after animation, since we lack a match, cards get flipped back and enabled again.

+So in our time window everything is disabled.
+After it ends, selected cards are reenabled.
+I can...oh.
+Apply same logic used in prev case but with diff fn.
+Hm.

+BUG: if click multiple times on same card game freezes.
+SOLUTION: regulated disablement of card.

+8:22am -
+BUG: what if reset while only one card is flipped.
+SOLUTION: apparently I solved it when I refactored restart()

+8:27am - TODO: add players rank.
+On modal win screen, show input field at the bottom, with label 'Your name...'.
+When is submitted, show rank with top rank with all players.

+Let's think baby-steps.
+There are two parts here:
+:* input field with name
+* rank to shows

+Input is first.
+Html, then CSS because I want to make it 80's-arcade-game-like.

+10:08am - input field should be at the bottom.
+Ok.
+Like:
+    Insert Name
+        or
+    Play Again (blinking)

+If name is submitted, then show rank modal.

+1:42pm - started working on player's rank->input but can't seem to finish it by today.

+If I make border-bottom visible, it blinks together with the placeholder.

+Need to restrict blinking to only placeholder.

+TODO:
+- restrict blinking to only placeholder.
+    (if not create line w/pseudoelement)
+- use js to stop animation when input is clicked or has focus.

+## Day 12 - 10/4/18
+11:20am - solved prev.
+TODO: find a way to trigger blink animaition only when modal is displayed (has display: block);

+## Day 13 - 11/4/18
+8:06am - js doesn't recognize `display: block` in modal.
+Neither style.display nor style.visibility are working.
+In particular the === comparison.

+9:34am - input animation completed.

+***break***

+9:40am - TODO: regulate form action

+9:48am - ok so I can register the value submitted.
+Now I need to:
+- store players score too.
+- create rank
+- store players name in rank

+For storing a player's score, I can create an object named player.

+function Player(name, movesNum, time, stars){
+    this.name; (str)
+    this.time; (str)
+    this.movesNum; (int)
+    this.stars; (int)
+}

+and I can use a constructor fn to create instances of this object everytime a player submits its name.
+Like

+new Player(playerName, playerTime, playerMoves, playerStars, playerFinalScore )

+Once I have the object, I can organize the ank similar to how I organized pam grid; a table.
+I will create a table.

+Each time a player submits, Player's item make the html tr element, which is then appended to the table.

+Lastly, there is the proble to how organize players based on rank.
+Let's think that later.
+Let's make the rank now.

+11:08am - handled player obj.
+Need to create rank.
+* start with html: modal w/empty table.
+* handle player appending (logic like check if name exists)
+* handle screen switch

+## Day 13 - Thu 12/4/18
+6:18am - ok.
+HTML for this should be smth like table
+    tr
+        th Name
+        th Time
+        th Moves
+        th Stars
+        th Score
+    tr

+    // this needs to be appended when user clicks on submit tr
+        td playerName
+        td playerTime
+        td playerMoves
+        td playerStars
+        td playerScore
+    tr

+There's also the position numbering.
+That should not be depending on the players, but shouuld be generated based on a loop w/evt listener.

+Rank should have same div look as win modal, only content is diff, of course.

+10:21am - minimum style accomplished.
+Now should hanlde player appending logic.

+So it should fire when name is submitted.
+So when said btn is clicked.
+But how should handle incoming data?
+They are just strings, after all.
+A list of strings.
+I can select and get them easily since they're in an obj.
+Hence, I can just write html an html string to append to tbody
+- create instance of Player
+- create html string containing obj items
+- append it to tbody

+## Day 14 - Fri 13/4/18
+6:27am - need to implement a scoreboard.
+I want it to save the player's score to the table I created.
+Problem is: appended data doesn't get saved, it gets erased on page refresh.
+Web based game are stateless, as it seems.
+Games developed in this way don't save their state: page gets reset and reloaded anew.

+If I think about it, to retrieve data from different browsers, from diff users, I need a backend.
+Some kind of.

+8:43am - I found a way to implment this.
+I created a db.
+Now should:
+1. install lamp stack
+2. setup phpmyadmin to manage db
+3. use php to take data from db and send it to javascript.
+   Kind of like it was made with Udacity Wall
+4. handle received data w/js when button is clicked.

+***

+1. installing lamp
+10:25am - it took a lot because I didn't understand why it was showing php code instead of executing it.
+Turns out apache wasn't interpreting php.
+Ergo I had to enable the module.

+Now phpmyadmin works.
+So lapm stack was installed successfully.
+1 and 2 done.

+Options are:
+- firebase
+- ajax-php

+## Day 15 - Sat 14/4/18
+5:42am - ok.
+Ajax-php seems a better way to handle just this thing. it's one thing and I can use this opp to learn a bit of these two.